grape-pipeline/grape/docs/source/adminguide.rst

 Buildout and initialisation
 ===========================

-After the basic setup is done, there should be a grape-buildout command available to the user.
-The command takes a path argument and and triggers the buildout process on that path.
-This path is know as **grape_home** and should be made availabe to grape by
+After the basic setup is done, there will be a grape-buildout command available to the user.
+The command takes a path argument and triggers the buildout process on that path.
+This path is know as **grape_home** and should be made availabe to Grape by

 - grape user config in $HOME/.grape
 - GRAPE_HOME environment variable